 What If You Cannot Verify the Identity of the Data Subject Access Request?

 In case it’s not possible to verify the identity of the person sending the request, you may deny the request unless the person can provide you with more information.
-In case you decide not to fulfil the request, you are required to inform the requester accordingly and explain the reasons for not meeting the demand.
+In case you decide not to fulfill the request, you are required to inform the requester accordingly and explain the reasons for not meeting the demand.
 The requester should also be informed about the ability to lodge a complaint with a supervisory authority for further consideration.

-If you make it too difficult for the requester to exercise his or her rights by demanding unreasonable requirements, you may risk infringing the fundamental rights of the data subject, which could result in an administrative fine of up to 20000000 euros or up to four per cent of the previous financial year’s worldwide turnover.
+If you make it too difficult for the requester to exercise his or her rights by demanding unreasonable requirements, you may risk infringing the fundamental rights of the data subject, which could result in an administrative fine of up to 2 million euros or up to four per cent of the previous financial year’s worldwide turnover.
 Due to the strict GDPR guidelines, businesses should consider which type of data they need to keep and to what extent.
 Unnecessary data doesn’t just take up server space and slow down the connection, but also hold the business liable for potential security risks that may damage the customers’ trust and business image.

 If the purposes for which the data controller processes the data do not require the identification of the data subject, the controller is not required by Articles 15 to 20 of the GDPR to verify the identity of the data subject, and should inform him or her accordingly.